The Best Password Managers for Android

 As for 1Password, it’s more affordable and has been available for nearly two decades.
 It might not be as user-friendly as other apps, but it’s reliable.

-NordPass is our top choice.
-It includes a more secure encryption protocol and throws in some bonus features like email masking that can hide your identity online.
-While it will charge you more when it comes time to renew your subscription, you can pay for two years in advance to keep costs down.
+NordPass includes a state-of-the-art secure encryption protocol and throws in some bonus features like email masking that can hide your identity online.

 Frequently Asked Questions